 In a corporate world that is so focused on measurable returns and outcomes, it may be considered surprising that speakers are still bought in.
 After all, how can you really measure the impact of a speaker?
 Are they worth the budget that is spent on them, especially with some speakers charging a significant amount of money?

+When we think of great speeches that have been delivered throughout history, arguably one of the most impactful of all was Martin Luther King’s “I have a dream” address of 1963.
+But did any tangible action or change of attitude come about as a result of the speech?
+“While many commentators observe that the March on Washington had a negligible impact on the eventual passage of the Civil Rights Act of 1964, none deny the importance of the event in awakening the national consciousness,” Clive Webb, professor of Modern American History at the University of Sussex once said.
 So when we listen to a keynote speech at a conference, we may not leave the room and immediately take action as a direct result of what we have just heard.
 But it is very likely that something will be stored in the memory bank and consciously or subconsciously, referred to again – in some cases, many times over.
 For me, the snippets of memory that pop up tend to come from stories about some seemingly ordinary person doing something extraordinary.
 Read more speaking and presenting-based articles: